Lufteluke/pi-tin/hardware_build.md

 - Remove the soldering iron.
 If the solder does not form a smooth cup shape inside the hole, it is likely that it did not adhere to the pad on the Main PCB.
 Add some more flux and melt the solder again, holding the soldering iron in place for longer this time.

 ![soldering photo]()

+**Important: The surface of the solder joints must be flush with the Raspberry Pi PCB.
+Any solder blobs or spikes that protrude from the surface may cause damage to the battery.
+Using enough flux should prevent this from being an issue.**

 ## 2. test the solder joints